jeroennoten/Laravel-AdminLTE/README.md

 ## 7. Translations

-At the moment, English, German, French, Dutch, Portuguese and Spanish translations are available out of the box.
+At the moment, English, German, French, Dutch, Portuguese, Spanish and Turkish translations are available out of the box.
-Just specifiy the language in `config/app.php`.
+Just specify the language in `config/app.php`.
 If you need to modify the texts or add other languages, you can publish the language files:

 ```